lfnsyhd/book-lending-supabase/README.md

-# Logistics Service - Node.js
+# Book Lending - Node.js

-This repository contains an logistics service built using Node.js.
-It provides a scalable and secure solution for handle many logistic activities like create, update, track, and get data shipment.
+This repository contains an book lending built using Node.js.
+It provides a scalable and secure solution for handle many book lending activities like create, update, delete of books data, lending list, and list user.

----

-## Features

-- **Create Shipment**: Allow users to create shipment data including sender, receiver, dan detail.
-- **Update Shipment Status**: Allow users to update the shipment status.
-- **Track Shipment**: Getting the detail info of shipment datas based on tracking number.
-- **Get Shipment**: Getting all of shipment data by user.

 ---